National PFAS Testing Strategy

 Most of the hundreds of PFAS currently in commerce have limited or no toxicity data, and if EPA attempts to research them one at a time, it will be impossible for EPA to expeditiously understand, let alone address, the risks these substances may pose to human health and the environment.
-To address this data gap and fundamentally advance our understanding of these substances, EPA’s Office of Chemical Safety and Pollution Prevention and Office of Research and Development have collaborated to develop this National PFAS Testing Strategy (Strategy) to deepen understanding of the impacts of PFAS, including potential hazards to human health and the environment.
+To address this data gap and fundamentally advance our understanding of these substances, EPA’s Office of Chemical Safety and Pollution Prevention and Office of Research and Development have collaborated to develop this National PFAS Testing Strategy (Strategy) to deepen the understanding of the impacts of PFAS, including potential hazards to human health and the environment.

 This Strategy will help EPA identify and select PFAS for which the Agency will require testing using TSCA authorities.
 The Strategy develops categories of PFAS based on information about similarities in structure, physical-chemical properties, and existing test data on the toxicity of PFAS (both publicly available and submitted to EPA under TSCA).
 Consideration of the existing toxicity data prior to requiring further testing also ensures adherence to the TSCA goal of reducing animal testing.
-EPA will use the Strategy to identify important gaps in existing data and to select one or more candidate chemicals within identified categories for additional study.
+EPA will use the Strategy to identify important gaps in existing data and to select representative chemicals within identified categories for additional study.